 - Thaw phyllo dough according to package directions.

-- Rough chop pineapple and place in a food processor.
+- Rough chop the pineapple and place it in a food processor.
 Pulse to break up chunks, then puree.
-Pineapple will become a sticky mass.
+The pineapple will become a sticky mass.
 It is fine if there are small chunks, but hand-cut any large ones that might have remained.

-- Set aside a heaping 1/3 cup of the coconut for topping the baklava after baking.
+- Set aside a heaping 1/3 cup of the coconut to top the baklava after baking.

-- Divide the remaining coconut into four equal parts.
-Divide the pineapple and almonds into four equal parts.
+- Divide the remaining coconut into four equal parts, and the pineapple and almonds into four equal parts.
 Set aside.
-There will be four layers of the filling.
-Each layer will contain 1/4 of the coconut, pineapple, and almonds.
+The filling will be divided into four layers, each containing 1/4 of the coconut, pineapple, and almonds.

-- Butter the inside of a 9″x13″ baking pan.
-Remove phyllo dough from the packaging.
-There should be forty 9″x14″ sheets.
+- Butter the inside of a 9″x 13″ baking pan.
+Remove the phyllo dough from the packaging.
+There should be forty 9″x 14″ sheets.
 Trim off excess phyllo to fit the baking pan using kitchen shears or a knife (optional).
-You can bunch up the edges if you choose not to trim.
+If you choose not to trim, you can bunch up the edges.

 - Lay phyllo flat and cover with plastic wrap and a damp towel.
 Working one sheet at a time, butter the top of a phyllo sheet and place butter-side-up in the baking pan.
 Repeat for 10 more sheets (there should be a total of 11 buttered sheets in the pan).
 Keep the unused phyllo sheets covered to prevent drying out.